 2. Key Historical Financials

-Company had flat revenue in FY20 and FY21 with growth coming back in the last few quarters as the business got impacted by COVID-19
+Company had flat revenue in FY20 and FY21 with growth coming back in FY22

-EBITDA margin has been steadily increasing due to focus on turnaround
+EBITDA margin has been steadily increasing due to the focus on turnaround

-Net D/E ratio has come down after equity infusion by CVC
+The net D/E ratio has come down after the equity infusion by CVC

 Cash Flow Analysis